not-quite-vacation/blog/blog/content/post/hey-this-is-crazy-but-lets-ride-in-vietnam/index.md

 I was very nervous when we decided to bike in South East Asia.
 It just seems a little too crazy… <!--more-->

-### It ended up being one of the best decisions I have ever made.
+It ended up being one of the best decisions I have ever made!

 ## I Dream of Rice Noodle Soup